ert35/FlightStatus/README.md

 ## Technical
 Models \
 Flight.swift \
-Contacts.swift \
+Contacts.swift

 ## Views
-ListContactsView - list of contacts they would like to notify \
+ListContactsView - list of contacts they would like to notify

 ## Controllers
+LoginController.swift
+AirlineFlightInputController.swift
+AirlineConfirmController.swift

 ## Other
 AlamoFire \